 Step 2: Remove the lower leaves and any flowers.
 Dust cut ends with rooting hormone powder, then plant in moist rooting medium (half peat moss, half perlite works well); keep leaves above soil.
 If you use powder, poke a hole in the soil with a pencil or chopstick so you can place the cutting in the soil without knocking off the powder.
 Or, skip powder and place in water.

-3. Provide indirect light and bottom heat.
-When cuttings resist tugs, they are taking root.
+Step 3: Provide indirect light and bottom heat.
+When cuttings planted in soil resist tugs, they are taking root.
 Dig up gently, check root growth, and pot up.
 Move cuttings in water to another rooting medium as soon as roots sprout; pot up.

-1. To divide a multistemmed houseplant, first remove the plant from its pot.
-Early spring generally is the best time to divide plants.
+Step 1: To divide a multistemmed houseplant, first remove the plant from its pot.
 Press your thumbs into the middle of the plant, grab the plant with both hands, and tug it apart.
 If this doesn't work, remove the soil and try again.
 If that fails, cut the plant with a knife.

 To root plantlets that form on aerial runners, set pots filled with rooting medium nearby.
 Pin plantlets into medium with hairpins.
 Keep moist.
-Once plantlets root, sever stems to parent plant.
+Once plantlets take root, sever stems to the parent plant.

 Seeds are an inexpensive and satisfying way to start many houseplants, including asparagus fern, bromeliads, cacti, coleus, gloxinia, impatiens, and kalanchoe.
 But, because your plants won't be of display size for many months, you'll need patience.

-4. Give each seedling its own small pot, filled to within 1/2 inch of top with light soil.
+Step 4: Give each seedling its own small pot filled to within 1/2 inch of top with light soil.
 Firm the soil around the base of each stem, making sure not to bury the leaves.
 Water immediately.
 Move plants steadily into brighter light.